 For example, present-day tensions between economy and environment were put in the light by the temporary exhibition organized at the Pre-Columbian Art Museum Casa del Alabado for the celebrations for the 250th anniversary of Alexander von Humboldt’s birth, and by the ‘Casa de la Cultura Ecuatoriana’.

-Thanks to the high interest of students and scholars for the field and the success of this thematic school, this event was highly valuable in terms of regional networking, interdisciplinary training of students and mind opening in general!
+Thanks to the high interest of students and scholars for the field and the success of this summer school, this event was highly valuable in terms of regional networking, interdisciplinary training of students and mind opening in general!